ynx0/airlock/Airlock Integration Testing Guide.md

 I've been lurking around on Urbit for a while, but I still don't have a great grasp of the Hoon language and the internals of the operating system.

-So, trying to write software that interfaces with it becomes a quite tricky, because I'm essentially working blindly and treating the ship as a black box.
+So, trying to write software that interfaces with it becomes quite tricky, because I'm essentially working blindly and treating the ship as a black box.

 To address this, I decided to write integration tests in lockstep with any new functionality that I would introduce,